tm-craggs/city-notes/Year 2/Self Study/Section 1 - Quick Start/1 - What is docker?.md

 - It gets its own file system, IP address, process list.
 - It essentially looks like its own system.
 - If we run the `docker run` command again, we will get another process.
 They will run side by side, but will not see each other and will be completely separate.
-- If you change a file in one container, by
+- If you change a file in one container, by default, this will not be changed in other containers.
+- They will all be identical in terms of things like file permissions, metadata, etc.